MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 - If the label applies classification and protection, but the scanner does not protect the file type.

     By default, the scanner protects only Office file types, and PDF files when they are protected by using the ISO standard for PDF encryption.
-Other file types can be protected when you [edit the registry](#editing-the-registry-for-the-scanner) as described in a following section.
+For the scanner from the classic client, other file types can be protected when you [edit the registry](#editing-the-registry-for-the-scanner) as described in a following section.

 For example, after inspecting files that have a file name extension of .txt, the scanner can't apply a label that's configured for classification but not protection, because the .txt file type doesn't support classification-only.
 If the label is configured for classification and protection, and the registry is edited for the .txt file type, the scanner can label the file.